google/j2cl/transpiler/javatests/com/google/j2cl/transpiler/readable/README.md

  * the License.
  */

+## Designs to be re-examined
+- Normalize compound assignment, increment and decrement operations for long and boxed objects.
+Refer to previous dicussion at cl/101709039 and cl/98361767.

+## Tasks
+- Sync all multiexpression generation to use the MultiExpression node class.

 ## Tracking Closure warning issues
 - https://b.corp.google.com/hotlists/269212
 - b/20102666 WARNING - actual parameter of Foo.$markImplementor does not match